LukasHedegaard/ride/README.md

 Did you ever take a peek to the source code of the [LightningModule](https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pytorch_lightning/core/lightning.py)?
 This core class of the Pytorch Lightning library makes heavy use of _Mixins_ and _multiple inheritance_ to group functionalities and "inject" them in the LightningModule.

-In `ride` we build up our modules the same way, _mixing in_ functionality by inheriting from multiple base classes in oue Module definition.
+In `ride` we build up our modules the same way, _mixing in_ functionality by inheriting from multiple base classes in our Module definition.

 ## Enough talk, let's `ride` 🏎💨